 If one piece of evidence is more credible than another on the same subject, then the first will be given more "weight" - ie. it is more likely to be believed and therefore accepted to establish "facts".

 The evidence from credible witnesses tends to be given more weight in everything they say, and vice versa.
-For instance, if a witness on the stand has made a statement which has beem contradicted by other pieces of evidence - such as a prior statement they themselves made in a tape recording or on other occasions in front of another witnesses, then the "credibility" of the contradicted witness is probably going to be held to be generally poor, both on that fact proposition and with respect to their other testimony as well.
-Witnesses can make honest understandable mistakes so this rule is not iron-clad, but on the other hand if the contradicted statement is self-serving (ie. reflects a self-interested motivation) then the general credibility of the witness will likely be poor and little weight will be given to most of what they say.
+For instance, if a witness on the stand has made a statement which has been contradicted by other pieces of evidence - such as a prior statement they themselves made in a tape recording or on other occasions in front of another witnesses, then the "credibility" of the contradicted witness is going to be held to be generally poor, both on that fact proposition and with respect to their other testimony as well.
+Witnesses can make honest understandable mistakes so this rule is not iron-clad, but on the other hand if the contradicted statement is self-serving (ie. reflects a self-interested motivation) then the general credibility of the witness will likely be poor and little weight will likely be given to most of what they say.

 (h) "Circumstantial Evidence"

 Television show lawyers speak a lot about "circumstantial evidence".
 "Circumstantial evidence" however is not so much a type of evidence as it is a logical principle of deduction.
 Deduction is reasoning from general known principles to a specific proposition.